vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

    * `public_ip` (folder): files to define a public ip
    * `resource-group` (folder): files to define a Resource Group provisioning

-\*The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or undescores).
+\*The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or underscores).

 ### Initializing Terraform and state storage